 As Lucy's Love Bus has expanded, we noticed a great need for a healing PLACE for our families and our community to gather and grow together.
 We are so pleased to introduce The Sajni Center, our brand new healing space in Amesbury, Massachusetts!
 We will be filling this glorious space with love and light, guided by Lucy and Sajni, in providing innovative workshops and programs for those who need them.

-Programs are open to children with cancer or life-threatening illnesses and their immediate family (siblings and parents/caregivers).
+Programs at The Sajni Center are open to families, regardless of income, who have children from birth to age 21 who have a life-threatening illness or chronic physical health condition not developmental in nature that affects a child's daily life or requires more frequent and intensive medical care than is typically required.
+Siblings and parents are welcome at programs, with or without the child with illness/who has experienced illness in attendance.
 Programs will note if they are intended for children or adults, and any age minimums.
 All kid programs are open to siblings as well as the child with cancer or life-threatening illness.

 To view a list of events at The Sajni Center, open to children with cancer or life-threatening illnesses and their immediate families, please click here.